Alaska Libertarian Party

-The Libertarian Party of Alaska is the affiliate of the Libertarian Party (LP) in Alaska, headquartered in Anchorage.
+The Alaska Libertarian Party is the affiliate of the Libertarian Party (LP) in Alaska, headquartered in Anchorage.

 It is the third-largest active (Note: The Alaskan Independence Party has more registered voters, but has only ran four candidates in the past decade and none in 2018) party in Alaska and has the highest percentage of registered Libertarians of any state.
 Since 2012 candidates running as Libertarians who have won the Democratic-Libertarian-Independence primary have always polled between 5% and 30% in at least one state or federal election every election.

 Since Libertarian presidential candidates were on the ballot in 1976, Alaska has been a stronghold for Libertarians with it being their best-performing state in every election until 1992 and was in the top five except in 2004 and 2008.
 Many of the first offices held by Libertarians were in Alaska.

 History

 The Alaskan Libertarian Party was founded shortly after the national party and grew to become a stronghold for the new party in the late seventies and throughout the eighties.
 In 1973 John Hospers and Tonie Nathan, the party's 1972 presidential and vice presidential nominees, spoke at the party's first state convention in Fairbanks to fifty members of the party.
 During the 1980 presidential election Ed Clark and Eugene McCarthy both appeared and spoke at their state convention.

 Dick Randolph was elected to the Alaska House of Representatives as a Libertarian in the 1978 election.
 Randolph and Ken Fanning were elected to the state house in the 1980 election.
 Randolph received 15% of the popular vote as the party's nominee in the 1982 gubernatorial election, but the Libertarians lost both of their seats in the state house.
 He became the leader of the party, but left to run for the Republican nomination in the 1986 gubernatorial election.
 Republican Representative Fritz Pettyjohn said that Randolph was "the glue that held the party together" and his "departure will be a death blow".
 Andre Marrou was elected to the state house in 1984.

 In the 1986 gubernatorial election the party leadership rejected the primary winner, Mary O'Brannon, and chose to launch a write-in campaign with the lieutenant governor candidate and runner up in the primary, Ed Hoch, as their candidate after failing to remove her with a lawsuit due to her failing to meet the residency requirements.
 O'Brannon defeated Hoch in terms of popular vote with 1,050 against his 107 write-in votes, but she had lost over 14% and 28,000 votes from Randolph's 1982 campaign.
 Marrou, the only sitting Libertarian in a state legislature at the time, lost reelection to the state house.